infor-design/enterprise/src/components/toolbar-flex/readme.md

 The legacy IDS Toolbar had a design that forced an included IDS Searchfield to sit to the left of all buttons in the Buttonset area (or the right in RTL scenarios).

-Conversely, the Flex Toolbar allows for more configurable placement of the Searchfield:
+Conversely, the Flex Toolbar allows for a more configurable placement of the Searchfield:

 ```html
 <div class="flex-toolbar">